AdaCore/gnatstudio/docs/users_guide/extending.rst

   Contains :file:`<arg>` child tags, each containing an argument of the default command line for this model, beginning with the executable name.

+* :file:`<persistent-history>` (default :command:`True`)

+  Whether GPS should keep command line history over GPS sessions.
+If set to False, GPS provide history of command lines during current session only and will reset command line to default value after restart.

 .. highlight:: xml

 * :file:`<switches>`